Constant Contact

 AI - I’ve been using ChatGPT/Gemini and NotebookLM pretty consistently in the past few months and I do find value in what they offer - acting as a thought partner and helping me move faster.
 I believe in embracing AI and becoming better at our jobs, rather than thinking about AI replacing our jobs.

 Timelines - Now I’m sure you’re wondering how long it takes to do all this, right?
-Like a lot of things in UX, the answer to this is the infamous “it depends” :D I’m really happy with the cadence I’ve been able to achieve, and I’d love to talk more about this on a call!
+Like a lot of things in UX, the answer to this is the infamous “it depends” :D I’m going to leave a little bit of mystery here, and I’d love to talk more about it on a call.